NGPVAN/job-descriptions/advertisements/software engineer (ngp van).md

 * Write good code
 * Ship good products (often)

+## Actual Minimum Requirements

+This is an entry-level position, though we do value (and will pay for) previous engineering experience.

 ## What We're Looking For

 We don't require that you have experience with all of this to begin with, but it is directly relevant to the role.